UniversalDependencies/docs/ext-feat-index.md

 # Language-specific features

-In addition to the [universal set of features](u-feat/index), it is desirable to recognize word features that are particular to one language or a small group of related languages.
+In addition to the <a href="u/feat/index.html">universal set of features</a>, it is desirable to recognize word features that are particular to one language or a small group of related languages.
 We also include here features that are not language-specific but rather treebank-specific.
 They encode something that could occur in many languages but only a few treebanks choose to tag it